Honey-Bee-Roundup-Capstone/Final/README.md

 Since our baseline RMSE using mean is smaller than RMSE using median, we will use RMSE mean for our baseline

 We used SelectKbest and Recursive feature Selection to help us confirm our most important drivers of colony loss.
-We picked 3 features.
+We initially picked 4 features to fit into our models, which were starting colonies, ending colonies, colonies net gain and beekeeper colony ratio.
+We, however, dropped ending colonies as this data was already captured by colonies net gain.

 - Selected features to input into models:
-    - features = ['beekeepers_scaled', 'starting_colonies_scaled', 'colonies_net_gain_scaled', 'beekeeper_colony_ratio_scaled']
+    - features = ['starting_colonies_scaled', 'colonies_net_gain_scaled', 'beekeeper_colony_ratio_scaled']

 ***